canlasla/OnFoot/README.md

 # OnFoot
 ECE297 Geographic Information System (GIS) Semester Project

+ECE297 assign students with this project every year.
+The code is private to avoid any academic offenses.

-Check out the demo video [here.](https://canlasla.github.io/personal-website/gis)
+Check out the demo video [here.](https://canlasla.github.io/personal-website/gis) More details can be found [here.](https://canlasla.github.io/personal-website/projects)

 This project was divided into four milestones: